 In early 2012, the club undertook a renovation project to restore its bunkers to their 1925 character, consistent with the Billy Bell, Sr., design.
 Overseen by well-known architect Geoff Shackelford, design partner with Hanse Golf Design, the aesthetics and playability of WHCC's new bunkering is a tremendous enhancement for this historic golf course.

 From 2019-2021, Woodland Hills Country Club has underwent large scale renovations.
 The clubhouse upgraded the Members Lounge and added a newly expanded Outdoor Patio, with three fire-it's, where members may dine while enjoying the beautiful sweeping valley views.
-Recently completed amenities include: a Kids Club outfitted with education materials and gaming stations, a Fitness Center equipped with new Precor and TRX equipment, two (2) state-of-the-art TrackMan Golf simulators, a relaxing spa-like Massage Room, and access to a group exercise studio with weekly classes.
+Recently completed amenities include a Fitness Center equipped with new Precor and TRX equipment, two (2) state-of-the-art TrackMan Golf simulators, a relaxing spa-like Massage Room, and access to a group exercise studio with weekly classes.

 In March of 2021, Woodland Hills renovated its Main Bar room and adjacent Sunset Room.
 Enhancements to the main bar included four (4) brand new flat-panel televisions, new lighting, new floor surfaces, wall-to-wall painting to brighten the room, along with a new marble bar top.
 The Sunset Room, which is used for private events and dining over-flow, also saw a major renovations.
 The new look room now matches the adjacent Members Lounge, which was completed in 2021.